How Do You Know When a Cheesecake Is Done Cooking? The Wobble Test!

-Cheesecake: It’s the exclamation point at the end of a fabulous meal!
+Cheesecake is the perfect way to end a fabulous meal.
 But how do you know when yours is perfectly baked?
 Pull the cheesecake too soon and you’ll have soft, soggy (and unsafe-to-eat) results that won’t hold a pretty slice.
 Bake too long, and you risk a curdled texture or burnt top.

 Taste of Home

-To check the doneness, open the oven door and give the pan a gentle but firm rap with a spoon.
-A cheesecake that isn’t fully set yet will ripple, similar to a pool that’s had a stone tossed into it.
+You can check if your cheesecake is done by trying the wobble test.
+To check the doneness, open the oven door and give the pan a gentle but firm rap with a spoon to see if it wobbles.